MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/about-hyper-v-scheduler-type-selection.md

 ### Core scheduler performance impacts on guest workloads

 While required to effectively mitigate certain classes of vulnerabilities, the core scheduler may also potentially reduce performance.
 Customers may see a difference in the performance characteristics with their VMs and impacts to the overall workload capacity of their virtualization hosts.
-In cases where the core scheduler must run only one of a group of VPs, only one of the instruction streams in the underlying logical core executes while the other must be left idle.
+In cases where the core scheduler must run a non-SMT VP, only one of the instruction streams in the underlying logical core executes while the other must be left idle.
 This will limit the total host capacity for guest workloads.

 These performance impacts can be minimized by following the deployment guidance in this document.
 Host administrators must carefully consider their specific virtualization deployment scenarios and balance their tolerance for security risk against the need for maximum workload density, over-consolidation of  virtualization hosts, etc.